|Hooked On Family (#47448897)|

 I create memorials with dignity and respect for those who have passed.
 I will remove a memorial if it is too sensitive for you, and I will remove photos you do not want on a memorial.

-Forgive me for not yet having all burial locations identified...it takes time to research.
-Also, some mortuaries do not list burial or disposition details in their obituaries, so there exists some unknowns.
+Forgive me for not having all burial locations identified.
+It takes time to research, some whereabouts are unknown, and some obituaries/mortuaries currently do not list burial or disposition details.
+Those people still deserve to be remembered here.

-Please let me know if there is an error so it can be corrected.
-I want to have true and appropriate information.
+Please let me know if I have an error so it can be corrected.

 I appreciate knowing about added posts to my memorials such as photos or obituary clippings that would help me link family members.